Newspaper Page Text

 Richard Broady, popular senior Hi

-man and a veteran in ihe music
+man and a veteran in the music

-world, sang trees.
-It was beautiful,
+xvorld, sang trees.
+It was beautiful.

 Miss Tharpe and Willie Hall, popu

-lar debutants of our school, were
+lar debutant: of our school, were

-'ul their best.
+at their best.
 Their duett could not

-! be beat.
+be beat.

-i Mrs. Charity Miles Collins, popu
+Mrs. Charily Miles Collins, popu

 lar senior Hi matron, is a real elo

 cutionist.
-Miss Clarissa Smith was
+Miss Clarissa Smith xvas

 at her best.
-Her reading was cxcel
+Her reading was excel

-lent.
-Miss Bessie Landrum needs
+lent, Miss Bessie Landrum needs

-much praise for the weil trained
+much praise for the well trained

 choruses.
-Mr. Gaston's sacred uske
+Mr, Gaston's sacred uske

-solo was pleasing to the undwnm'.!
+solo was pleasing to the audience.

-Watch for our jiext vesper serve
+Watch for our next vesper serv

-ices. |
+ices.

 The play at St. Peters Baptist